-Thought for the day from Katharine Salmon (St Chad’s)
+Thought for the day – 23rd October, 2020 from Richard Wilson (St Chad’s)

 Previous Thoughts for the Day